Water services

 Water leak postcards

-Each month, public works mails leak cards to households that may have a leak.
+Public works mails leak cards quarterly to households that may have a leak.
 Leaks can be in toilets, faucets, and irrigation systems.
 Some leaks can be detected by you and others will need a plumber.

 Water quality report